GatewaySoftwareEngineering/PFM-With-Remix/README.md

 Personal Finance Manager is an application with limited financing functionality, used for tracking your income and expenses and managing your money efficiently.

+## Steps To Run The Application

+- Create .env file inside project directory
+- Add DATABASE_URL="file:./dev.db" to .env
+- In the terminal run npx prisma db push to created database file in prisma/dev.db
+- In the terminal run yarn seed to add mock data to the database
+- Finally run yarn dev to run the project

+## Libraries And Packages That I Used

+- Prisma as ORM
+- PropTypes for validating props
+- React DatePicker for handling range date input
+- React Icons for icons
+- React Paginate for pagination
+- React Select for multiple selecting

 ## The Assignment

 The assignment you're about to tackle is a simple application, you'll be building from the current template built with **Create Remix App**.